20 Amazing Traditional Egyptian Foods Every Traveler Must Try in Egypt (2026 Guide)

 19- Umm Ali

-Umm Ali is a warm and comforting Egyptian dessert made from layers of puff pastry, milk, sugar, and nuts such as pistachios, almonds, or raisins.
+Umm Ali is a warm, comforting Egyptian dessert made with layers of puff pastry, milk, sugar, and nuts such as pistachios and almonds, or raisins.
 Baked to golden perfection, the dessert is often served warm and is reminiscent of a bread pudding.
 It’s a rich, indulgent treat, frequently enjoyed during festive occasions like Eid and Ramadan, offering a delicious combination of creamy sweetness and crunchy textures.

 20- Roz bi Laban